LFPy/LFPykernels/README.md

 Jupyter notebook servers running from within the container can be accessed after invoking them by issuing:

-    $ cd /opt/data/examples/
+    cd /opt/data/examples/
-    $ jupyter-notebook --ip 0.0.0.0 --port=5000 --no-browser --allow-root
+    jupyter-notebook --ip 0.0.0.0 --port=5000 --no-browser --allow-root

 and opening the resulting URL in a browser on the host computer, similar to: http://127.0.0.1:5000/?token=dcf8f859f859740fc858c568bdd5b015e0cf15bfc2c5b0c1

 ## Acknowledgements

-This work was supported by the European Union Horizon 2020 Research and Innovation Programme under Grant Agreement No. 785907 and No. 945539 Human Brain Project (HBP) SGA2 and SGA3.
+This work was supported by the
+European Union Horizon 2020 Research and
+Innovation Programme under Grant Agreement
+No. 785907 and No. 945539 Human Brain Project
+(HBP) SGA2 and SGA3.
+We also
+acknowledge the use of Fenix Infrastructure resources, which are partially funded from the European Union’s Horizon 2020 Research and
+Innovation Programme through the ICEI Project under the Grant Agreement No. 800858;
+The Helmholtz Alliance through the Initiative and Networking Fund of the Helmholtz Association and the Helmholtz Portfolio theme Supercomputing and Modeling for the Human Brain; and The
+Excellence Strategy of the Federal Government and the La¨nder [G:(DE-82)EXS-PF-JARA-SDS005, G:
+(DE-82)EXS-SF-neuroIC002].